Students from the United States

 If you are considering Private Loans, we encourage you to research the terms and conditions carefully.
 Private student loans are nonfederal loans, made by a lender such as a bank, credit union or state agency.

-The 2023-2024 Student Loan Handbook contains valuable information about the student loan program, including the following:
+The 2024-25 Saskatchewan Student Aid Handbook contains valuable information about the student aid program, including the following:

-• changes for the new student loan year, beginning on August 1, 2023
+- changes for the new student aid year, beginning on August 1, 2024

-Please read the handbook carefully before applying for a student loan.
+Please read the handbook carefully before applying for student aid.

-Government student loans and grants can help you finance your education.
+Government student aid can help you finance your education.
 They are interest-free while you are in school full-time.
-There are two main categories of government student loan programs:
+There are two main categories of government student aid programs:

-If you still have questions about student loans after reading the information below, please contact Student Central.
+If you still have questions about student aid after reading the information below, please contact Student Central.

 Other loan programs